ai-extensions/docs/docs/3-plus/2-stac.md

 By incorporating a STAC Browser into the service, AI-users gain a powerful tool for EO data and training datasets discovery.
 The browser's user-friendly interface, advanced search capabilities, and metadata visualisation features simplify the process of finding and exploring relevant data.
 This enables AI-users to efficiently identify and select the data necessary for her training datasets and other ML workflows.

+A dedicated article entitled (**Discovering Labelled EO Data with STAC**)[https://discuss.terradue.com/t/announcing-the-launch-of-the-ai-ml-enhancement-project-for-gep-and-urban-tep-exploitation-platforms/1188/7#aiml-enhancement-project-discovering-labelled-eo-data-with-stac-1] describes comprehensively how to exploit the STAC format to discover labelled EO data.

 ## Starting STAC Browser
-The dedicated STAC Browser app can be launched at login with the option "**STAC Browser for AI-Extensions STAC API**".
+The STAC Browser app can be launched at login with the option "**STAC Browser for AI-Extensions STAC API**".

 ![image](./imgs/login_choice_STAC.png)